kekko7072/TEDxCommunity/README.md

 4. `Coaching`: Utilize the app to assist with coaching sessions for selected speakers, providing them with valuable feedback and guidance.

 5. `Bag Preparation`: The app includes a section dedicated to preparing bags for the TEDx event, ensuring smooth logistics and organization.

+There are four types of users with different capabilities:
+1. **Admin**: Can perform all actions within the app, including managing license TEDx profiles, speaker selection, contact tracking, coaching, and event preparation.
+2. **Master**: Has similar capabilities as the admin, but cannot manage license TEDx profiles.
+Can assign speakers to volunteers for speaker selection.
+3. **Coach**: Dedicated to speaker coaching.
+Can access a smaller version of the app focused on coaching and preparing speakers for the event.
+4. **Volunteer**: Can add speakers to the app and can be assigned as a speaker by the admin or master.
+Can change the status of speakers within the app during various stages of speaker selection and preparation.

+3. `Share LicenseId code`: Once you have created license TEDx profiles, you can share the LicenseId code with other users whom you want to grant access to the app.
+They can use this code during the account creation process to enable their account and start using the app.

 ## Credits